refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useStepsForm.md

             title: "",
             status: "",
             slug: "",
-            createdAt: new Date(),
             content: "",
         },
         validate: (values) => {
-            // validation for each step
             if (currentStep === 0) {
                 return {
                     title: values.title ? null : "Title is required",